cumberland-terraform/network-lb/README.md

                 availability_zones      = [ "<availability-zones>" ]
 	}

-	<service>			= {
+	lb			        = {
         # TODO
 	}
 }
 ```

 `platform` is a parameter for *all* **MDThink Enterprise Terraform** modules.
 For more information about the `platform`, in particular the permitted values of the nested fields, see the [mdt-eter-platform documentation](https://source.mdthink.maryland.gov/projects/etm/repos/mdt-eter-platform/browse).
-The following section goes into more detail regarding the `<service>` variable.
+The following section goes into more detail regarding the `lb` variable.

 ### Parameters